Medical and Health Sciences Collection Development Policy

 The collection aims to provide sources that focus on prevention and therapeutic intervention related to health and disease, with less emphasis on differential diagnosis, clinical pathology, and the molecular aspects of diseases.
 Works are collected that reflect the historical, cultural, social, public policy, ethical, and philosophical aspects of medicine.
 In the area of internal medicine a focus is speech and language disorders, neurology, psychiatry, AIDS, nutritional diseases, geriatrics, and sports medicine.
 Works in pediatrics are collected with a focus on AIDS and child psychiatry.
 Works in surgery are collected that emphasize surgical nursing and physical rehabilitation.
 Nursing works are collected up to the professional level.
 Works in the RM class Therapeutics, pharmacology emphasize drug addiction, neuro/psychopharmacology, types and classes of drugs.
 Psychotherapy works are collected that encompass the entire life span and address all models of treatment.

-Students and faculty have full borrowing privileges at the Frederick L. Ehrman Medical Library and the Bobst collection avoids duplicating materials related to clinical medicine that are held there.
+Students and faculty have full borrowing privileges at the NYU Health Sciences Library and the Bobst collection avoids duplicating materials related to clinical medicine that are held there.

 SerialsThe periodical literature represents the most current record of progress in the health sciences.
 The current subscriptions list reflects selections based on the following criteria: reputation, curricular offerings, student and faculty demand, mention in core lists, ratings in the ISI Journal Citation Reports, other regional holdings, cost, space, and electronic alternatives.

 A priority and major strength of the collection are the supporting indexing services, both print and electronic, that serve as the primary tool to access the literature.
-Providing remote access to the premier electronic databases in the health sciences delivers a crucial link to information; the current A to Z list is found at the library databases page.
+Providing remote access to the premier electronic databases in the health sciences delivers a crucial link to information; the current curated list for the health sciences is found at the library databases page.
 Access to full text via ezproxy authentication for NYU users is accomplished with SFX software via the Arch display at the database citation level, offering options for full text, Bobcat catalog searching, interlibrary loan, saving citations to bibliographic management software and other functionality.

 The following core lists are used as guidelines to identify relevant monographs, serials, electronic databases, and web sites: